alexdevero/alex-devero-blog/__drafts__/draft--scope.md

 // undefined
 ```

 This also means that you can define multiple variables with the same name.
-These variables will not override each other as long as each is defined in a different local scope.
+These variables will not overwrite each other as long as each is defined in a different local scope.
 Or, if one is declared in a global scope and the other in a local scope.

 ```JavaScript
 // Create global variable: